 The chief said promoting lieutenants was part of his vision for the department when he took the position about a year ago.
 He did not know why the department did not have lieutenants before.

-Hanuska will be the operations lieutenant and he will take care of patrol and scheduling, and Emig will be an administrative lieutenant, Snyder said.
+Hanuska will be the operations lieutenant and will take care of patrol and scheduling, and Emig will be an administrative lieutenant, Snyder said.

 The two sergeants will be managing a platoon for patrol, according to the chief.